Wechelderzande: Overview

 At the end of 19th century beginning of the 20th century it was a favourite site for several painters among them Henry van de Velde.
 Wechelderzande was an independent municipality until 1977 when it was merged into Lille.

-In 1995, Wechelderzande was the site of the high-profile murder of Karel Van Noppen.
+In 1995, Wechelderzande was the site of the high-profile murder of Karel Van Noppen, a government livestock inspector, who was investigating the use of growth hormones on cattle, by organised crime "hormone mafia".